 Explore Cathedral Cove

 Cathedral Cove is a beautiful beach only accessible on foot or by water.
 There is a water taxi that leaves regularly from Hahei beach to Cathedral Cove, but the most rewarding way to see it is by hiking the coastline track.
 You can take the track from the northern end of Hahei beach.
 It will take you around the coastline, past Gemstone Bay (the best place to snorkel) and Stingray Bay (which has a big cave you can explore).
-You can also rent a kayak or join a kayak tour and paddle around from Hahei to see the coastline from another perspective.
+You can also take a scenic boat cruise or join a kayak tour and paddle around from Hahei to see the coastline from another perspective.

 Dig your own hot tub at Hot Water Beach!

 Hot Water Beach (just a few kilometres down the road from Hahei) is quite unique.
 There is a natural hot spring that runs under the sand and at low tide you can dig a hole in the sand and make your own natural hot tub!
 The water under the sand is really hot so watch your toes!

 Visit historical Maori Pa sites

 At the southern end of Hahei beach there is a short 15min track that takes you through an ancient pohutukawa grove (pohutukawa trees are known as New Zealand Christmas trees due to their bright red flowers that bloom in December) up to Te Pare Historic Reserve.
 This historic area of headland has spectacular views up and down the coast and was once the site of two Maori Pa.
 A Maori Pa is a defensive settlement or fortress area where warriors could keep watch against enemy invaders.

 Go snorkelling in a marine reserve